Sponsor A School Today!

 Is there a free trial?

-There's a lot of reasons we've switched from all free resources to now asking schools and teachers to contribute.
-Learn more on why there is a cost to be a member here: https://betterworlded.org/bewe-pricing-journey/
+There are a lot of reasons we've switched from all free resources to now asking schools and teachers to contribute.
+If you're curious to learn more, check out this article we wrote: https://betterworlded.org/bewe-pricing-journey/

-Does BeWE help teachers find funding for plans?
+Can BeWE help find funding for our plan?

 Yes indeed!
 A few super quick resources that will open in new tabs: